AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 The input image is expected to be in an over/under stereo Revit Horizontal Strip panoramic format.
 For the over/under stereo image layout the right view is placed ontop of the left view.

-If the input image is 9216x3072 pixel image the output will be two 1536x1536 pixel layered photoshop images.
+If the input image is 9216x3072 pixel image the output will be two 1536x1536 pixel layered Photoshop images.

 Note: If you want to apply an additional image editing panoramic transform like a "Cube Map to Horizontal Cross" action to the left and right camera cube map documents, you need to drag the active image's filename tab in Photoshop to the farthest to the right side of the open document tabs.